nico-policzer/predict_alzheimers_from_mri/README.md

 ### 2. **Training the Model**
 - Run the `data_analysis.ipynb` notebook to train the model.
-- Use the `model.fit()` call to initiate training with data augmentation, Dropout, and L2 regularization.
+- Use the `model.fit()` call to initiate training with data augmentation, and L2 regularization.

 ### 3. **Evaluation**
 - Evaluate the model on validation/test data.